thomasdahlberg/remote-timecard-app/README.md

 ## Getting Started

 If you have a google account, you are ready to take it for a test drive.

-Simply go to this here: https://remote-timecard-app.herokuapp.com/, login and complete Google OAuth and you will be redirected to the standard non-Admin worker views (see screenshots for worker views below).
+Simply go to this here: https://remote-timecard-app.herokuapp.com/

+Login and complete Google OAuth and you will be redirected to the standard non-Admin worker views (see screenshots for worker views below).
 Upon login the non-Admin user will land on the time punch screen and prompted to pick a job site and complete a Time Punch.

 For those wishing to test drive the Admin User capabilities please contact me directly for those credentials.
 Admin Users have all the capabilities of the non-Admin user such as Time Punch and a Sessions index view, but also have editing/deleting capabilities, jobsite adding/viewing/searching access and full view of all workers' Session objects.